rdkcentral/Thunder/docs/debugging/thundershark.md

 > Tags are automatically assigned to instance IDs for convenince (i.e. the user can refer to "Shell_A" instead of actual value like 0x0074c18c).

-> The *TimeSync* plugin can alter system time during packet capture – this may break COM-RPC call duration calculation.
+> The *TimeSync* plugin can alter system time during packet capture – this may break message order in the capture file and COM-RPC call duration calculation.
 For 100% reliable results the TimeSync plugin should be disabled.

 > With current Thunder COM-RPC implementation all ```AddRef()``` and many ```Release()``` calls are optimized away, being piggy-backed on other COM-RPC calls (note *Cached AddRef*, and *Cached Release* fields).

 Standard *Wireshark* practices can be used to build display filters and colorizing rules (e.g. to see failed calls use ```thunder-comrpc.invoke.hresult != 0```).
 Refer to *Wireshark*
-[documenatation](https://www.wireshark.org/docs/) for more information about creating filtering rules.
+[documentation](https://www.wireshark.org/docs/) for more information about creating filtering rules.

 Several shortcuts in ```Tools/ThunderShark``` menu in *Wireshark* main window are provided for convenience.